Our Curriculum

 We offer a broad and balanced curriculum across all years.
 We work hard to ensure that subjects are taught creatively, with as many opportunities as possible for real-life learning, in real-life contexts.
 Above all, we aim to make learning fun for our pupils.

-The EYFS (Reception) follow the Early years programme of study, with a balance of opportunities for pupil initiated and teacher guided work.
-This is linked wherever possible to the topics followed in Key Stage 1.
+The EYFS (Reception and Nursery) follow the Development Matters model, with a balance of opportunities for child initiated and adult directed tasks.
+This is linked wherever possible to the curriculum followed in Key Stage 1 and throughout the school.
+This is to ensure continuity of learning from the very earliest experiences in school.

-Year 1 & Year 2, study the following subjects: English, Mathematics, Science, Computing, RE (following the 2014 Derbyshire agreed syllabus), PE, History, Geography, ART & Design, Design Technology, Music, PSHCE and French.
+Year 1 & Year 2, study the following subjects: English, Mathematics, Science, Computing, RE (following the Derbyshire agreed syllabus), PE, History, Geography, Art & Design, Design Technology, Music and PSHE.

-Years 3 to 6 are taught in mixed year groups (year 3/4 and year 5/6) for all subjects: English, Mathematics, Science, Computing, RE (following the 2014 Derbyshire agreed syllabus), PE, Swimming, History, Geography, ART & Design, Design Technology, Music, PSHCE and French.
+Years 3 to 6 are taught in mixed year groups for all subjects: English, Mathematics, Science, Computing, RE (following the Derbyshire agreed syllabus), PE, Swimming, History, Geography, Art & Design, Design Technology, Music, PSHE and French.

 We find that because pupils are taught in mixed age and ability groups, they show a high level of caring, compassion and empathy for each other, no matter what year group they are in.
 This level of respect is extended to the adults who work with them and because all staff have high expectations of what pupils are capable of and can achieve, children do not differentiate between the different roles of individuals in school; they know that all adults in school are there to care, nurture and support them.